srvraj311/srvraj311/README.md

 ### 👨🏻‍💻 About Me

-🤞 I'm a Electronics and Communication Engineering Final year Student at Dr. B.C.Roy Engineering College, Durgapur (2018 - 2022)&nbsp;
+🤞 I'm a Software Engineer at Persistent Systems&nbsp;

-🤞 I'm practicing Software Development and aiming to become a Full Stack Software Developer&nbsp;
+🤞 I'm passionate in technology and love to spend time with them.&nbsp;

-🤞 Love to Solve Problems with Java and Python, Also sometimes with C and C++.
-3⭐ Coder at Codechef&nbsp;
+🤞 Love to Solve Problems with Java and Python &nbsp;

-🤞 Web - Development using MFRN Stack (MongoDB - Flask - React - Node) &nbsp;
+🤞 Web - Development Angular and React (Full Stack) &nbsp;

-🤞 Android Development with Java , Desktop applications with JavaFX and ElectronJS &nbsp;
+🤞 Android Development with Java &nbsp;

 🤞 Learning to build and Deploy Microservices with Spring Framework and AWS